• Training structure

 Applicants must hold a Bachelor's degree in one of the following fields: control systems, mechatronics, computer science, electrical/electronic/mechanical engineering, applied mathematics.

-They must be fluent in French (for the 1st year) and English (for the 2nd year).
+They must be fluent in French (for the first year) and English (for the second year).

 Read more

-Candidates should have a strong academic background in the fields of automation and signal processing.
+Candidates must have a solid academic background in the fields of automation and signal processing.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------